You-Gao/Blog/_life/2025-01-01-business-books.md

 description:  >-
   my special super secret sauce
 title: >-
-  How to Find "*Good*" Business Books
+  How to Find "Good" Business Books
 layout:           style
 name: >-
-  How to Find "*Good*" Business Books
+  How to Find "Good" Business Books
 ---

 # How to Find "*Good*" Business Books